Max2772/ProxyPulse/README.md

   - anonymity `(True or False)` : Specify whether anonymous proxies are needed or not.
   - logging `(True or False)` : Specify whether logging is necessary or not.

+<h1 align="center">Thanks for watching, we are waiting for your ideas in issues 😉</h1>